 Ms. Cool

 Hello, wonderful dancers and families!
 I'm Ms. Cool, and I'm thrilled to be your dance teacher here at Hillside Elementary.
-With years of experience in dance education and a deep commitment to inclusive instruction, I bring energy, creativity, and care to every class.
+With over 15 years of experience in dance education and a deep commitment to inclusive instruction, I bring energy, creativity, and care to every class.

 My teaching approach centers on meeting each student where they are and helping them discover the joy of movement.
 I believe every child can dance in their own unique way, and my job is to create a space where they feel brave enough to try, confident enough to grow, and supported enough to shine.